adamf321/laudable-coding-exercise/README.md

 2. Run `npm i` to install dependencies.
 3. Run `npm run dev` to start the app.
 It will automatically reload as you make changes.
 4. Go to `http://localhost:3001` and verify you can see the test message.
+5. Run `npm t` to run the test suite.

 ## Additional Notes